Psychology graduate and heart transplant patient Angela Farrell eyes graduate school, research to aid chronically ill children

 The results of her biopsy in October, three years after surgery, came back clean, so she won’t have to have another now for three more years.

-She has enough energy that she regularly bypasses elevators during her volunteer shifts at the hospital in favor of the taking the stairs, something she would have never done before.
+She has enough energy that she regularly bypasses elevators during her volunteer shifts at the hospital in favor of taking the stairs, something she would have never done before.

 And she’s glad to be on the cusp of beginning the next chapter in her life.